All Episodes

 Who are these most participants?

-And bite me said 500,000 jobs.
+And BiteMe said 500,000 jobs.

-What'll have happened by well, Obama will have left office.
+Four or five more years, what will have happened by, well, Obama will have left office.

-Conservatives will hold the White House and the Congress, and they will have been implementing common sense fiscal policies since 2013.
+In four or five years from now, that's 2015, 2016, 20, yeah, conservatives will hold the White House and the Congress, and they will have been implementing common sense fiscal policy since 2013.

 So it makes sense.

-Bernanke basically saying recovery is going to happen, the unemployment numbers are gonna drop, real jobs created once we get rid of Democrats, and it's not what he said.
+The unemployment numbers are going to drop, real jobs created once we get rid of Democrats.

 We know that's what the future holds as we sit here today.

-All right, we got to take another time out.
+We got to take another time out.

 We'll take it quick.